Do academic staff have any say in the criteria and methods of performance reviews in their units?

 What is an Extraordinary Salary Range?

-An Extraordinary Salary Range (ESR) is an approved range that is beyond the assigned scope for a given Category A academic staff title.
-The ESR option can be established to increase the salary range for a Category A title series (e.g. Clinical Anesthetist), a portion of a title series (Nurse Practitioners within the Clinical Nurse Specialist Series), or a unique role within a title.
-Justification for an ESR includes market data on comparable positions in the external market and demonstrated problems in recruitment and retention.
+An Extraordinary Salary Range (ESR) is an approved range that is beyond the assigned range for a title.
+The ESR option can be established to increase the salary range for a title series (e.g. Clinical Anesthetist), a portion of a title series (Nurse Practitioners within the Clinical Nurse Specialist Series), or a unique role within a title.
+Justification for an ESR includes market data on comparable positions in the external market.

-Although the unclassified salary range structure is designed to accommodate general market demands for unclassified staff, there are extreme market conditions for certain positions which require the approval of an extraordinary salary range in order to address documented recruitment and retention needs.
-In the event the institution finds evidence, by virtue of conducting a market survey, that an official salary range does not adequately capture the competitive market, the institution should submit published or developed survey data on salaries paid for comparable positions in the external market, to the UW System Office of Human Resources for review and approval of an extraordinary salary range.
+Although the salary range structure is designed to accommodate general market demands, there are certain positions which require the approval of an extraordinary salary range in order to address documented recruitment and retention needs.
+In the event the college/school/division finds evidence than an official salary range does not adequately enable then to compete for table in a specific position, the college/school/division should work with the Office of Human Resources to determine if an ESR is needed to address the recruitment or retention need.

 When am I eligible for promotion?